Description

 Currently, the package includes the following models:

-• Dynamic Network Actor Models (DyNAM): Investigate relational event models as an actor-oriented decision process (Stadtfeld and Block 2017).
+• Dynamic Network Actor Models (DyNAM): Investigate relational event models as an actor-oriented decision process.

-• rate: Actors compete for creating the next relational event.
+• rate: Actors compete for creating the next relational event (Hollway 2020)

-• choice_coordination: The creation of coordination ties as a two-sided process (Stadtfeld, Hollway, and Block 2017)
+• choice_coordination: The creation of coordination ties as a two-sided process (Stadtfeld, Hollway, and Block 2017a)

-• Relational Event Models (REM): Investigate relational event models as a tie-oriented process (Butts 2008).
+• Relational Event Models (REM): Investigate relational event models as a tie-oriented process (Butts 2008), taking into account right-censoring (Stadtfeld, Hollway, and Block 2017b).

 Vignettes